 In 2006, through an agreement with Pegasus Gold Australia Pty.
-Ltd. ("Pegasus"), the NT Government, and the Jawoyn, we acquired the concession rights and access to Mt Todd.
-Also in 2006, through an agreement with the NT Government, we established the rights and obligations of both parties with respect to Mt Todd site care and maintenance and potential future development.
-In 2017, the latter agreement was extended through the end of 2023.
+Ltd. ("Pegasus"), the NT Government, and the Jawoyn Association, we acquired the concession rights and access to Mt Todd.
+Also in 2006, through an agreement with the NT Government, we established the rights and obligations of Vista and the NT Government with respect to Mt Todd site care and maintenance and potential future development.
+In 2017, the latter agreement was extended through the end of 2023 and the Company has requested an additional extension.

 Total land holdings controlled by Vista Gold Australia are approximately 1,705 Km2.
 A map showing the location of the mineral licenses ("MLs") and exploration licenses ("ELs") and a table with a list of MLs and ELs and the holding requirements are set out below.
-All of the estimated mineral resources are located within the boundaries of the MLs and substantially all of the estimated mineral resources at Mt Todd are located in the Batman deposit.
+All of the estimated mineral reserves and resources are located within the boundaries of the MLs and substantially all of the estimated mineral reserves and resources at Mt Todd are located in the Batman deposit.